Purdue-ECE-32300/lab_book/source/lab_10.md

    $\qty{1}{\hertz}$ and the amplitude to $\qty{0.5}{\volt}$ peak.
 Make sure that the voltages are displaced from one another by $\qty{120}{\degree}$.
    Block the rotor to prevent it from turning.
-Measure the phase-$a$-to-ground voltage and the current into phase-$a$ using the oscilloscope.
+Measure the phase-$a$-to-ground voltage and the current into phase $a$ using the oscilloscope.
 Verify that the voltage and current are essentially in-phase at this frequency.
 Divide the peak voltage by the peak current.
 This is $r_s$.